jamiew/homebrew-sync/README.md

 Outstanding issues:

-* Hard-coded paths (most notably the location of your Dropbox folder)
+* Hard-coded paths, most notably the location of your Dropbox folder
 * Package re-installation is imperfect
 * No error handling either
+* Does not *remove* packages, only installs them

 Usage